tzlaine/small_wg1_papers/P2745_unicode_3_segmentation.md

 }
 ```

-These operations have the semantics previously described.
+Except for tailoring, these operations have the semantics previously
+described.

 ### Tailoring word breaking